spekulatius/PHPScraper/websites/examples/scrape-images.md

 ---
 image: https://api.imageee.com/bold?text=PHP:%20Scraping%20Images&bg_image=https://images.unsplash.com/photo-1542762933-ab3502717ce7

+note:
+    - first paragraph wasn't updated in other lang yet.
 ---

 # Scraping Images

-Scraping the images &amp; photos from a website follows a similar approach as the other examples.
-All graphics such as images, photos and infographics can be parsed with details such as tag attributes or only as an URL list.
+You might wonder how to scrape photos, images and other graphics from a website using PHPScraper.
+As with other functionality, scraping the images &amp; photos from a website follows a similar approach.
+All graphics such as images, photos, and infographics can be scraped and parsed along with details such as tag attributes or only as an URL list.

 ## Scraping Image URLs